iron-io/docs/worker/articles/integrations/workers_queing_workers.md

   def run
     slave_worker = StatusProcessor.new
+	# assign parameters and then queue or schedule
     slave_worker.queue
   end
 end
 </pre>

+##Best Practices

+* Break up complex processes into a number of task-specific workers.
+* Don't pass large blocks of data as parameters to workers.
+* Use message queues(!!!) or data stores to hold data between processes.
+* Use message queues(!!!) or scheduled workers w/persistent data stores to orchestrate the processes instead of chaining workers together.
+(In other words, don't pass the baton using workers unless you have some persistence layer in between that can pick up if the baton is dropped i.e. a worker fails.)

 ###Examples
 Here are a few examples of workers calling other workers: